usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 Like the [TEST-XPROC3 pipeline](../../../smoketest/TEST-XPROC3.xpl) this pipeline shows its results in the console.
 This time the result is not just the XML given in the pipeline, but that XML as modified by the transformation.

-If your pipeline execution can't process the XSLT (perhaps Saxon is not installed, or the XSLT itself has a problem) you will get an error to say so.
+If your pipeline execution can't process the XSLT (perhaps Saxon is not installed, or the XSLT itself has a problem) you will get an error saying so.

 Errors in XProc are reported by the Morgana engine using XML syntax.
 Among other things, this means they can be captured and processed in pipelines.